MicFin/JS-DC-2/12-apis/slides.md

 - Describe what an API is and how to use it
 - Read documentation to integrate an HTTP API
-- Build an front-end application that uses OAuth for authentication

 ---